-O.INTEGRITY_LOW The TOE will require user identification and authentication to validate the authority of the user for any changes to data.
-O.MALICIOUS CODE The TOE must have the capability to detect and eliminate malicious code.
-Procedures to detect and deter incidents caused by malicious code are employed.
-O.MANAGE_TOE The information system must provide all the functions and facilities necessary to support the authorized administrators that are responsible for the management of information system security.
-O.NTK_NNSA Access rights to specific data objects are determined by object attributes assigned to that object, user identity, user attributes, and any formal access rights or privileges that NNSA has established for the data.
 O.RECOVERY_SECURE Information system recovery occurs in a secure trusted manner.
-O.REPLAY The information system must detect and deter replay of entities such as messages and service requests and response.
-O.RESIDUAL PROTECTION The information system must ensure that identified resources contain no residual data before being assigned, allocated, or reallocated.
+O.REPLAY The information system must detect and deter replay of entities, such as messages and service requests and responses.
+O.RESIDUAL_PROTECTION The information system must ensure that identified resources contain no residual data before being assigned, allocated, or reallocated.
 O.RESOURCE_USAGE The information system provides the capability to control a defined set of system resources (e. g., memory, and disk space) such that no one user can deny another user access to the resources.
 O.ROLE_SYS_ADM_and_CSSO The same person does not perform the functions of the CSSO and the system administrator.
-O.ROLES OTHER SECURITY Other roles involved with security administration, such as DBMS administration, are not performed by the same people performing the CSSO and system administrator roles O.SEC_FUNC_MANAGEMENT The information system restricts management of information system security functions to authorized users...
-O.SESSION_ESTABLISHMENT The information system controls the establishment of sessions (a) by denying access after multiple (maximum of five) consecutive unsuccessful attempts on the same user ID; (b) by limiting the number of access attempts in a specified time period, (c) by use of a time-delay control system, or (d) by other such methods, subject to approval by the DAA
+O.ROLES_OTHER_SECURITY Other roles involved with security administration, such as DBMS administration, are not performed by the same people performing the CSSO and system administrator roles.
+O.SEC_FUNC_MANAGEMENT The information system restricts management of information system security functions to authorized users.
+O.SESSION_ESTABLISHMENT The information system controls the establishment of sessions (a) by denying access after multiple (maximum of five) consecutive unsuccessful attempts on the same user ID; (b) by limiting the number of access attempts in a specified time period, (c) by use of a time-delay control system, or (d) by other such methods, subject to approval by the DAA O.SUBJECT_DOMAIN_SEPARATION The information system enforces domain separation for all information system subjects.

-O.SUBJECT_DOMAIN_SEPARATION

-The information system enforces domain separation for all information system subjects.

-O.TRANS_SEC_CLASS

-Information protection is required whenever classified information is to be transmitted, carried to, or carried through areas or components where individuals not authorized to have access to the information may have unescorted physical or uncontrolled electronic access to the information or communications media (e. g., outside the system perimeter).
+O.TRANS_SEC_CLASS Information protection is required whenever classified information is to be transmitted, carried to, or carried through areas or components where individuals not authorized to have access to the information may have unescorted physical or uncontrolled electronic access to the information or communications media (e. g., outside the system perimeter).
 One or more of the following must be used: